 Introduction

-As proposed in Łęska (2016), a possible explanation for the subject-verb agreement patterns could come from the Case attraction phenomenon, whereby the relative operator appears with the case morphology of the external head, as opposed to the case governed by the internal case probe of the RC.
+As proposed in Łęska (2016), a possible explanation for the subject-verb agreement patterns discussed above could come from the phenomenon of Case attraction, whereby the relative operator appears with the case morphology of the external head, as opposed to the case governed by the internal case probe of the RC.
 Case attraction is attested in a number of languages, such as Persian (Aghei 2006), Latin (Bianchi 1999), Ancient Greek (Bianchi 1999), Old and Middle High German (Pittner 1995), and German (Bader & Bayer 2006).
 According to Bader & Bayer (2006), the head NP and the relative operator share number and person features, but the feature sharing is erroneously extended to Case features, resulting in case attraction effects.
 This mechanism is generally optional and is only possible when the matrix case probe is more oblique than the case probe of the relative, in line with the following Case hierarchy from Pittner (1995: 200–202); see also Grosu (1994: 122): GEN > DAT > ACC > NOM (Georgi & Salzmann 2014: 349).
 Another account of Case attraction is provided in Bianchi (1999) along the lines of the raising analysis of RCs.
-The main issue with this analysis is that the head noun, being first merged within the RC, receives Case within it and then, after movement, it is marked for (a different) Case in the matrix clause (a problem akin to case mismatches between the internal and external heads in the matching analysis).
 According to Bianchi (1999), after movement to SpecCP, the relative HN together with its modifiers is governed by the external D0, which provides it with Case.
 Thus, assuming that the checked Case can be optionally erased, as proposed in Chomsky (1995: 279–282), the HN can receive another Case under government (Bianchi 1999: 95).
 Therefore, Case attraction, as in Latin (24) or Ancient Greek (25) (examples cited in Bianchi 1999: 94–95), can be taken as evidence for this hypothesis.

 (24) Latin